Watch clips from Alice in Wonderland and Willow, and describe the fantasy world of each film.

 Listen to some funny English Christmas jokes and try your best jokes on your classmates.

-Act like a real news reporter, and create your own speak for the Rockefeller Center Christmas tree lighting.
+Act like a real news reporter, and create your own voice-over for the Rockefeller Center Christmas tree lighting.

 What is your wildest Christmas wish?
 Listen to Kylie and Ruben's crazy Christmas wishes, and tell your classmates what your wishes are.